Russ Witherby

-Russel S. "Russ" Witherby (born February 3, 1962, in Cincinnati, Ohio) is an American coach and former competitive figure skater.
+Russel S. Witherby (born February 3, 1962, in Cincinnati, Ohio) is an American coach and former competitive figure skater.
 He holds USFS Gold Medals in Dance & Free Dance, as well as International Dances.
 He competed in ice dance with several partners.
 Russ is the 1992 US Ice Dance Champion.
 He and April Sargent Thomas competed in the 1992 Winter Olympics.
 His other partners included Lois Luciani and Susie Wynne.